 FALL/SPRING/SUMMER.
-All students in the HDGH must complete a thesis project in order to fulfill the requirements of the MPH degree.
+All traditional students in the HDGH have the option to complete a thesis project in order to fulfill the requirements of the MPH degree.
+Currently, all Accelerated students must complete a thesis project.
 This project is a rigorous academic requirement; as the culmination of the MPH experience, it is an independent, theory-based inquiry in which the student applies knowledge and skills acquired during the MPH program to the scholarly study of a public health problem.
 In HDGH, the thesis project may take the form of either a Special Studies Project (e.g. a deliverable for an organization) or a Research Project (e.g. systematic review, analysis of primary or secondary data) using quantitative, qualitative or other methodologies and presented in a traditional style or manuscript style.